aweary/gradient-animation.scss/README.md

 Usage
 =======================

-After you've included the SCSS file into your project you simply need to include it in the SCSCC for the element you'd like to animate, like so:
+After you've included the SCSS file into your project you simply need to include it in the stylesheet for the element you'd like to animate, like so

-_element {

-  @include gradient-animation($direction, $duration, ($colors))

-}_
+_@include animation-gradient($direction, $duration, ($colors...));_

 The mixin takes three arguments: